Considering rollback after upgrading an Aurora cluster using the RDS B/G Deployments feature

 • Sort the Recent Events column by time to see the binlog position

-• Create a replica user on Green (MySQL 8.0)
+• Creating a replica user on Green (MySQL 8.0)

-• Check the replication status with old blue (MySQL5.7)
+• Check replication status with old blue (MySQL5.7)

-• Check the replication status with old blue (MySQL5.7)
+• Check replication status with old blue (MySQL5.7)

-• Check the records in old blue (MySQL 5.7) and confirm that replication is working properly
+• Check the records on the old blue (MySQL 5.7) and confirm that replication is working properly

 How to take a logical backup from Green (MySQL 8.0) and apply it to Blue (MySQL 5.7)